wdevore/SimpleTriangleRasterizer-Go/README.md

 ![Code Diagram](SimpleTriangleRasterizer.png)

+# Pipeline
+The rasterizer can be optimized by converting it into a pipeline where each vertex is transformed from local-space to world-space and then mapped to pixel-space.
+Pixel-space is where the rasterizer does it work.

 # References
-- [sunshine2k](http://www.sunshine2k.de/coding/java/TriangleRasterization/TriangleRasterization.html) specifics for scanline rasterization.
+1) [sunshine2k](http://www.sunshine2k.de/coding/java/TriangleRasterization/TriangleRasterization.html) specifics for scanline rasterization.
 It also covers the Barycentric Algorithm as well.
-- [Ammeraal's book](https://smile.amazon.com/Computer-Graphics-Java-Programmers-Ammeraal/dp/0470031603/ref=sr_1_1?dchild=1&keywords=leen+ammeraal+graphics&qid=1625413592&sr=8-1) specifics for line drawing.
+2) [Ammeraal's book](https://smile.amazon.com/Computer-Graphics-Java-Programmers-Ammeraal/dp/0470031603/ref=sr_1_1?dchild=1&keywords=leen+ammeraal+graphics&qid=1625413592&sr=8-1) specifics for line drawing.